Conversation Starters for Parents to Talk with Youth About Sex and Sexuality

 Many parents wait for their kids to ask a question instead of bringing up the topic of sex and sexuality with them.
 The reality is that many children will not ask their parents questions about sexual topics and many parents may avoid the conversations because they are uncomfortable with the subject.
 Open-ended questions can be used to open the door for conversations and keep the door open for comfortable dialogue about sex and sexuality.

 Inviting your teen to share her or his observations and ideas with you can be a good way to ease into the discussion. (e.g. “The character in the TV show was pretty angry at her boyfriend.
 Do you think she was right?”
-Or, “Have you ever thought about when you might be ready to have sex?
-What do you think makes a person ready?”)
+Or, “How do you think a person knows they are ready to have sex?
+What is important in a relationship between two people before they decide to have sex?”)
 It’s important to validate their questions and really listen without judging when they answer.
 Be an “askable” parent by rewarding questions with, “I’m glad you came to me.”
 It will teach your children to come to you when they have other questions and that you are open to talking with them about sexuality issues.
 Remember that the unspoken question, “Am I normal?” is often hiding behind many questions about sexual development, sexual thoughts and sexual feelings.

 - What do you think?